dtdannen/dvmdash/scripts/README.md

 ### How to run this script once

 Use this script to collect DVM related events from relays.
-This should be left running, like for example:

 ```commandline
 cd dvmdash/  # top level of the project